yugInd8/aws_northbeam_pipeline/README.md

-# Automated Airflow Pipeline for Northbeam API
+# Modularised the data pipeline to get data from Northbeam and load relevent fields in Redshift

 ## Overview